se-edu/learningresources/contents/javascript/Javascript-framework-Redux.md

 <!-- confusing point, make simpler and tie to my article -->
 1. **State is made predictable**<br/>
 In Redux, the single immutable store is the single source of truth for application state.
 Neither the view of the application, nor network callbacks directly write to it.
 Changes to the state are via actions, which Redux centralizes and keep in strict order.
 Also, reducers are pure functions, always producing the same result for the same state and action.
 Because of all of this, there is a structured and predictable cycle of which applicable state is updated, making state is predictable.
-Having such a a predictable state, makes it possible to implement functionality that is otherwise difficult, such as Undo and Redo.
+Having a predictable state, makes it possible to implement functionality that would be otherwise difficult, such as Undo and Redo.

 2. **Easier to debug and inspect**<br/>
 Since actions and state are plain objects, it is possible to serialize them and log them.
-In Redux, especially with the Redux DevTools, you can view a log of actions that took place, making it easy to understand errors in code.
+In Redux, especially with the [Redux DevTools](https://github.com/reduxjs/redux-devtools), you can view a log of actions that took place, making it easy to understand errors in code.
 You can also print the store <tooltip content="for example using `console.log(store.getState())`">within the code itself</tooltip>.
 The Redux DevTools, used in the browser, also provides features such as a tree visualization of the application state, as well a time travel ability to replay state changes.

 ![Redux Devtool](https://user-images.githubusercontent.com/7957859/48663602-3aac4900-ea9b-11e8-921f-97059cbb599c.png)